Panda279TV/Panda-CSS3-Grid/README.md

 - All distances set to 0PX (Margin and Padding 0 PX)
 - Very good and practical grid padding distances
 - No CSS `!Important`
-- Only about 2200 bytes
+- Only about 2200 kilobytes

 ---